A Longstanding Commitment to Lung Cancer Research

-Lung cancer research has been at the core of our charity since the day it was founded.
-Professor Ray Donnelly started the foundation because no one would invest in lung cancer research and, for the past 33 years, we have remained as focused and as committed to research as ever.
+Lung cancer research has sat at the heart of our charity since its foundation.
+Professor Ray Donnelly started the organisation because no one would invest in lung cancer research.
+For the past 33 years, we have remained focused and committed to this cause.

 This is why we are delighted to announce our latest commitment to lung cancer research with the James Brokenshire Lung Cancer Research Fellowship.